 - At work, people gossiped and wondered if Kyle would seek revenge and become murderous.

 - Kyle’s confrontational behaviors appeared at odds with his persona prior to the deaths of his wife and parents.

-- If he continues in Stress, he’ll spiral downward with negative emotions and behaviors.
+- If he continues feeling stress, he’ll spiral downward with unhealthy emotions and behaviors.